fbpx

 Internet Banner - A man and woman sitting on a couch looking at a tablet

-There are various connection types when it comes to hooking homes and businesses up to the National Broadband Network (NBN), with one of the most common being FTTN.
+There are various connection types when it comes to hooking homes up to the National Broadband Network (NBN), with one of the most common being FTTN.
 Although there’s no choice involved in the connection type you have available, it’s still important to understand how it works if it’s available to you.

 Dive into the inner workings of FTTN connections in Savvy’s comprehensive guide.
 Learn more about the equipment involved in its installation, how it connects you to the NBN and what its potential speed capabilities are right here with us today!